Error Handling

 One can specify the handler to use when an error occurs anywhere in the application.

-The error handler should be a function that takes 3 arguments: req
+The error handler should be a function that takes 3 arguments: req, res and the error object.

 A basic example: